iambillmccann/app_template/devNotes.md

 I successfully completed step 1 (Project Structure and Setup).
 I installed Flutter, but needed to install the `adb` command with apt-get.
 I received a few errors when checking the Flutter install with `Flutter doctor`.
 So I installed Android Studio.
 I also needed to install the SDK Manager, but the tools install a Windows batch file that cannot be run by bash.

+### Comments

 The Flutter configuration under WSL continues to be problematic.
 I am thinking that maybe I will move away from Flutter and into some other framework, maybe React, Vue, or Svelt.
 I may give Flutter one more try by having dual installations of Android Studio.
 I would only end up using the Windows installation if I ever build for native Android.

+I attempted to resolve the problem by moving the command line tools under the folder for android-tools.
+That when I discovered that I should run this command ...

+`$ANDROID_HOME/cmdline-tools/latest/bin/sdkmanager "platform-tools" "platforms;android-31"`

+But that failed with this error ...

+`Warning: Failed to read or create install properties file.`